PhobGCC/PhobGCC-doc/For_Users/Phobvision_Guide_Latest.md

 # PhobVision

-PhobVision is a feature specific to PhobGCC version 2 that provides graphical configuration, calibration, and training tools built into the conttroller.
+PhobVision is a feature specific to PhobGCC version 2 that provides graphical configuration, calibration, and training tools built into the controller.

 ![](https://github.com/PhobGCC/PhobGCC-doc/blob/main/For_Users/Phobvision_Images/00-mainmenu.jpg?raw=true)